krustlet/krustlet/docs/howto/krustlet-on-wsl2.md

 NAME             STATUS   ROLES    AGE   VERSION   INTERNAL-IP    EXTERNAL-IP   OS-IMAGE         KERNEL-VERSION                CONTAINER-RUNTIME docker-desktop   Ready    master   4d    v1.15.5   192.168.65.3   <none>        Docker Desktop   4.19.104-microsoft-standard   docker://19.3.8
 ```

+## Troubleshooting

+### WASM workloads on Docker Desktop

+Docker Desktop's Kubernetes always provides a schedulable node called
+`docker-desktop`.
+This node uses Docker to run containers.
+If you want
+to run WASM workloads on Krustlet, you must prevent these pods from being
+scheduled to the `docker-desktop` node.
+You can do this using a nodeSelector
+in pod specs.
+See [Running WASM workloads](../howto/wasm.md) for details.